stenslae/Side-Channel/pulsar_report.md

 Lastly, by computing the analytic signal of a pulsar-like waveform using the Hilbert transform and obtaining signal’s envelope, amplitude variations were highlighted over time.
 The envelope essentially smoothed out the signal, which improved metrics of other signal analysis techniques within this application.

 Side-channel analysis can extend these ideas to cases where the attacker has limited knowledge of the system.
-Without access to internal device architecture, observation of signal patters in the time-domain, correlations and envelopes, or frequency signatures can reveal exploitable structures.
+Without access to internal device architecture, observation of signal patterns in the time-domain, correlations and envelopes, or frequency signatures can reveal exploitable structures.

-### How does scrambling level and the SNR affect pulsar data leakage?
+### How does scrambling level and the SNR affect pulsar signal leakage?

-Increaing the amount of scrambling only slightly reduced detectable leakage in the pulsar signals.
+Increasing the amount of scrambling only slightly reduced detectable leakage in the pulsar signals.
 Even with the strongest scrambling, the underlying periodic structure was visible.
 As the scrambling was based in the time domain, and the signal was scrambled in small chunks, the signal's structure was not modified significantly enough to reduce detectable leakage.
 By implementing stronger scrambling that modifies the true shape of the signal, there would be less signal information leakage.

-On the other hand, the signal-to-noise ratio (SNR) had a more significant effect on leakage detection.
+Interestingly, the signal-to-noise ratio (SNR) had a more significant effect on leakage detection.
 Low SNR pulsar signals suppressed peak contrast across time and frequency domain metrics, which reduced the effectiveness of brute-force seed matching and leakage metrics.

 This is where good circuit design comes into play as a defense against SCAs.
-By reducing ambient SNR for side-channels, there is a reduced risk in exposing senstive information on devices.
+By reducing ambient SNR for side-channels, there is a reduced risk in exposing sensitive information on devices.

-### Can an attacker determine the seed used to obfuscate the signal?
+### Can an attacker recover the obfuscation seed?

 When the seed space is small, an attacker could often recover the correct seed as the most likely (Top-1) candidate, regardless of the noise and scrambling levels.
 In some cases, a different seed generated a very similar descrambled output, which lowered Top-1 Accuracy.
 However, the system still achieved 100% Top‑5 accuracy, meaning the true seed consistently appeared among the five closest matches.
 With only 5 possible seeds, an attacker could do further analysis using other datasets to conclusively identify the seed.

-For a single threaded process, brute forcing 2^16 seeds required approximately 40 minutes. **A more cryptographically significant number, such as 2^128 seeds, would take about 0.4 nonillion years to brute force!** Even if this system was parallelized, that would still be an **computationally infeasible** scale.
-At this magnitude, the amount of false-positive seed collisions also increases, raising the possiblity that the Top-5 candidates may not include the correct seed.
+For a single threaded process, brute-forcing 2^16 seeds took ~40 minutes. **But, a more significant number, such as 2^128 seeds, would take about 0.4 nonillion years to brute force!** That's sort of a long time.
+Even if this system was parallelized, that would still be a *computationally infeasible* scale.
+At that magnitude, the amount of false-positive seed collisions also increases, raising the possibility that the Top-5 candidates may not include the correct seed.

-In modern cryptography, this same principle is mirrored: **Sufficiently large key sizes make it computationally infeasible to determine the encryption key through brute‑force, even when the attacker has access to the encrypted data.** Once the number of possible keys becomes extremely large, key recovery by exhaustive search is no longer a practical attack vector.
+In modern cryptography, this same principle is mirrored: *Sufficiently large key sizes make it computationally infeasible to determine the encryption key through brute‑force, even when the attacker has access to the encrypted data.* Once the number of possible keys becomes extremely large, key recovery by exhaustive search is no longer a practical attack vector.

 ## References